 There are N possible values for a hidden state space.
 Given for each of these N possible states, there is a transition probability from the current state to each of the N possible states of the hidden variable at time (t+1), thereby providing N2 transition probabilities.
 This NxN matrix of transition probabilities is called a Markov matrix.

-In speech recognition, HMM provides a robust framework for modelling the relationship between a small set of phones (hidden states) and acoustic features (observations).
+In speech recognition, HMM provides a robust framework for modelling the relationship between a small set of phonemes (hidden states) and acoustic features (observations).
 On the contrary, there is a limitation of HMM on the assumption of conditional independence.
 It means that the observation is independently and similarly distributed for a given hidden state.
 However recent developments in Deep Neural Network (DNN) for acoustic modelling has somewhat removed this problem.

 Voice Emotion Detection Tools